 A team of EMERGENCY doctors and cultural mediators is working in Sicily since summer 2013 to guarantee basic healthcare to the migrants who are coming ashore.

-A project aimed at offering social-medical counselling on a mobile clinic was active in Bologna from August 2015 to December 2016.
+A project aimed at offering social-medical counselling on a mobile clinic is active in Latina from December 2016.

 Other than a few professionals needed to guarantee continuity and smooth running of the Clinics, the staff are unpaid professional volunteers.